Convert Euro to United States Dollar

 What is the Symbol of Euro and United States Dollar?

 The symbol for Euro is '€', and for United States Dollars, it is '$'.
-These symbols are used to denote in everyday currency analysis.
+These symbols are used to represent these currencies in financial transactions and international markets.

 How many United States Dollar in 10 Euro?